Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Background

-A general statement of the RL problem, following Sutton and Barto (1998;~\cite{sutton1998reinforcement}) assumes an agent which interacts with its environment.
-At any moment in time ($t$), the agent experiences the state of the environment ($s_t$), and on that basis makes a decision about which action to take next ($a_t$).
-This decision process is determined by the agent's policy ($\pi (s,a)$) which maps state to action.
-The goal then, is that in the course of exploring its environment and receiving rewards at various points, the policy should be updated so that action selection is more likely to result in reward.
-Some common methods learn the optimal policy by learning the \textit{value function} (VF).
-The value of a state-action is (formally) the expected future cumulative discounted reward if the agent takes that action in that state and follows its policy thereafter.
-Policy iteration alternates between learning the VF of a policy and improving the policy (by selecting the value maximizing action).
+Standard RL algorithms~\cite{sutton1998reinforcement} bring strong guarantees of convergence and optimality for any type of reward function.
+A general statement of the RL problem starts with an agent that interacts with its environment.
+At any moment in discrete time ($t$), the agent observes the state of the environment ($s_t$), then makes a decision about which action to take ($a_t$).
+The decision is determined by the agent's policy ($\pi (s,a)$).
+The learning task is to attain the optimal policy, which, when followed, maximizes the long-term reward, through exploration.
+Value-based RL methods focus on estimating the value function of the optimal policy (the value of a state-action is the expected future cumulative discounted reward if the agent takes that action in that state and follows its policy thereafter).

+At the heart of standard value-based RL is Temporal-Difference (TD) learning.
+During exploration, TD learning updates the estimated value of a particular state (or state-action), based on the estimated value of the subsequent state.
+The SARSA algorithm makes use of TD learning to incrementally update state-action values of the agent's exploration policy.
+Coupled with policy improvement (by taking the action with the highest estimated value), SARSA will converge to the optimal policy \textit{for any reward function}~\cite{sutton1998reinforcement}.
+SARSA($\lambda$) introduces the eligibility trace (tuned by $0 < \lambda \le 1$), so that not just the previous state-action value is updated, but a limited history of state-action values.
+That is, if we denote our TD-error at any given time $t$ as $\delta_t$, state-action values which occurred $t$ timesteps back, are updated by a factor of $\gamma^t \lambda \delta_t$, where $0 < \gamma \le 1$ is the discount factor.